 c.
 Access management: Providing robust workflows for managing API subscriptions and consumption for the API platform as a whole, over and above individual APIs.

 2. Bringing in a service mesh component: A service mesh enables a system’s internal components to share data seamlessly.
 In APIs, service mesh enables the so-called east-west interface between the API backend to share data and serve internal requests as part of other APIs invocation.
 Service mesh makes it easy to build the internal glue layers across API platforms to reuse APIs better.

 3. Leveraging the microservice architecture pattern: A microservice-based application partitions an application into independent service components.
 In API platforms, the outer APIs, inner APIs, and glue APIs have different deployment and scaling requirements.
 Therefore it is advisable to manage them as separate components by leveraging microservices from the beginning.

 Evolving Trends in API Platforms

-There are a few areas where evolution in APIs are helping in the advancement of the API platforms.
+There are a few areas where evolution in APIs is helping in the advancement of the API platforms.
 GraphQL is one of them.
-By compacting the URL endpoint and defining a schema-based specification, GraphQL dramatically simplifies the interface specification for a multi-faceted API platform.
+GraphQL dramatically simplifies the interface specification for a multi-faceted API platform by compacting the URL endpoint and defining a schema-based specification.

 However, advancements in API platforms are more focused on building a back-end component serving an application, either in part or as a whole.
 Therefore, most of the technologies used for creating and scaling application back-ends fall within the realm of infrastructure and orchestration layers.
 For example, containerized and serverless workloads can scale the infrastructure, while tools like Kubernetes help manage such workloads dynamically.

-Considering this change, in the near future, an API platform supporting Async APIs will have to support databases and other components to handle application-specific state information.
+Considering this change, an API platform supporting Async APIs will have to support databases and other components to handle application-specific state information soon.